Sending Metrics#

 Note that timed metrics can still be triggered manually if desired.

-Similarly, a metric to can be sent via the schedule_metric function decorator:
+Alternative, a metric can also be registered via the schedule_metric function decorator:

 """The current as measured by the power supply."""